TRON-Bioinformatics/neofox/docs/source/03_03_usage.md

 ## API

 NeoFox can be used programmatically and by that integrated into existing tools.
-Here, we will explain the use of NeoFox by API step by step with the help of a dummy example that includes building models from scratch.
+Here, we will explain the use of NeoFox by API in short with the help of a dummy example that includes building models from scratch (For a detailed description, please refer to [this notebook](notebooks/api_usage.ipynb)).
 The models can be created based on files, too.
 In this case, ignore step 2-5 and refer to the note on the bottom of this paragraph.

 1. **Import requirements**
 Run NeoFox by passing the validated neoantigen object and the validated patient object to get the neoantigen features.
 The output is a list of type `NeoantigenAnnotations`: